npgsql/doc/conceptual/Npgsql/basic-usage.md

 await using var dataSource = dataSourceBuilder.Build();
 ```

+You typically build a single data source, and then use that instance throughout your application; data sources are thread-safe, and (usually) correspond to a connection pool inside Npgsql.
 For more information on data source configuration, consult the relevant documentation pages.

 ## Basic SQL Execution